Generating the jobs of the 21st century at Fishermans Bend

 This project will drive private sector investment into the Fishermans Bend Employment Precinct and this strategically located site will see key industry players, education and research organisations work together to grow Victoria's design, engineering and technology capacity and create thousands of high value jobs.

-The former GMH site is a key catalyst project for Fishermans Bend and showcases the transition of the Employment Precinct into one of Australia's leading places for leadership in innovation.
+The former GMH site is a key catalyst project for Fishermans Bend and showcases the transition of the Employment Precinct into one of Australia's leading places for technology and innovation.

 In December 2017, Australia's highest-ranked university, the University of Melbourne, announced it will build a new campus in Fishermans Bend as part of an almost $1 billion commitment to create a world-class engineering school.

 Set to open in the early 2020s, the new campus will cover seven hectares of the former GMH site.
 The new campus will see over 1000 new engineering and IT students and academics collaborating with industry leaders in cutting edge fields.

 The site is the perfect setting for world-leading research and industry collaboration.
 The unique location will allow the university to undertake large scale research and innovation that can’t be accommodated on the Parkville campus, such as wind and water tunnels, and electric vehicle and engine propulsion testing.

 The Employment Precinct has a rich industrial heritage, with advanced manufacturing and technical innovation driving the economic success of Fishermans Bend for many decades.
 Designated a National Employment and Innovation Cluster (NEIC) in Plan Melbourne 2017-2050, the area will continue to foster innovative businesses and emerging industries into the future.

 GM Holden is retaining its corporate headquarters, advanced international design studios and engineering facilities in the Employment Precinct.